 Printer usage monitoring is a staple in IT departments of all bigger companies.
 The print management software an organization uses should make generating accurate print reports as easy as possible.

 As announced earlier this month, MyQ X is the new environment of MyQ’s products, licensing and pricing.
-However, it also brings several essential improvements that will place control over MyQ solution into the hands of its partners and customers.

 On 7 July 2020, we launched MyQ X, the next generation of MyQ.
 However, the first elements of this re-vamped environment date back to the beginning of this year, when we released MyQ 8.0 with new core architecture, new user session and the editions Smart, Enterprise and Ultimate.